OsomePteLtd/principles/src/frontend.md

 1. Design components API for common usage rather than for specific one.

+1. Prefer S3 distripution of your assets.
+Put fonts, images, icons to `src/assests`.

 1. If component handles too many specific cases or dramatically changes its appearance on prop changes, consider having several components instead.

    ```typescript